 On older versions of macOS, if you see a macOS Upgrade Banner, ignore it (do not click it) and instead look underneath the banner to click the lower More Info button:

 - If the update does not start automatically, click Install Now to begin.

 Guess what?
-Making this situation even more confusing is an Apple bug whereby the updates do not appear or don’t work.
+An Apple bug that makes this situation even more confusing is that the updates do not appear or don’t work.
 We have developed a few fixes for this in MacManage.
 Here are some steps to take if you notice any unusual behavior.

 - Open MacManage and search for the item “Software Update - Kickstart Process.”
 Click the Install button, then check again

 - Open MacManage and search for the item called “Refresh Receipts Log.”
 Click the Install button, then check again.
 If symptoms persist, reboot and check again.

 I know there’s an update available, but the Software Update window says I’m running the newest OS allowed by my administrator.